DefectiveVortex/Resourceloader/README.md

 ## Requirements

-- Minecraft 1.20 or newer
+- Minecraft 1.13 or newer
-- Paper server recommended
 - Java 17 or newer

 ## Support